Education in Norway: Higher education

 Higher education is anything beyond upper secondary school, and normally lasts three years or more.
 To be accepted to most higher education schools, a student must have attained a general university admissions certificate (generell studiekompetanse).
 This can be achieved by taking general studies while in upper secondary school or through the law of 23/5 where a person must be above 23 years of age, have five years of combined schooling and work experience and have passed exams in Norwegian, mathematics, natural sciences, English and social studies.
-Some degrees also require special electives in second and third grade (e.g. maths and physics for engineering studies.)
+Some degrees also require special electives in the second and third year (e.g. maths and physics for engineering studies.)
 The majority of higher educational institutions are run by the state and take responsibility for their own instruction, research, and dissemination of knowledge.
 The Norwegian Agency for Quality Assurance in Education (NOKUT), a professionally independent agency under the Ministry of Education and Research, assures the quality of higher education in Norway.

 The main building of the Norwegian University of Science and Technology in Trondheim.

 Where there are more applicants than students admitted, applicants are ranked based on their grades from upper secondary school.
 To gain access to studies commonly requiring a high GPA, like medicine, law and engineering, many students re-sit their upper secondary school examinations to improve their grades.

 Higher education is broadly divided into: